A stunning list of the best sights and destinations in the Faroe Islands.

 I stayed the Hotel Føroyar, which is the only true four-star property on the islands.
 It’s also the oldest hotel in Faroe, with quite a history.
 Yet, the rooms are clean and modern and the food quite good, while not being too expensive.

 The best part: Hotel Føroyar is sitting on a hill above Tórshaven, so you got a beautiful view of the city and the whole lagoon.
 They even got a couple of suites, if you like it fancy.
-I stayed at the wedding suite, which had a jacuzzi in it (which I loved sitting in on a long tour).
+I stayed at the wedding suite, which had a jacuzzi in it (which I loved sitting in after a long day).

 If this hotel is a bit too expensive for you, then you’ll find a couple of guesthouses and smaller hotels as well.
 Just check booking.com or other hotel sites for availability.
 Just remember to book a couple of months in advance, as they sell out rather quickly.

 Backpacking the Faroe Islands is possible (as they are not that big and hitching a hike rather easy), but wild camping is not.
 You can only use the designated places.
-Still, the Faroe Islands on a budget should be possible.
+Still, the Faroe Islands on a budget should be possible if you don’t mind the frequent rains.

 One last word.
 If you are wondering how many days to spend in the Faroe Islands, then I really got no easy answer.
 I heard the weather can be quite bad (I never saw a drop of rain *lol*), so having a spare day or two might be a smart move.
 Personally speaking, I’d say, 5 days and a smart itinerary is enough to see most of it.
 But if you are an avid hiker and like to take things slower, you can easily spend two weeks there.